Welding: Metallurgy

-Three of the most commonly used crystal lattice structures in metals are the body-centred cubic, face-centred cubic and close-packed hexagonal.
-Ferritic steel has a body-centred cubic structure and austenitic steel, non-ferrous metals like aluminium, copper and nickel have the face-centred cubic structure.
+Crystalline solids' cohesion comes from chemical bonds formed between the atoms.
+Chemical bonds are typically categorized as ionic or covalent.
+In an ionic bond, an electron separates from one atom and becomes attached to another atom to form oppositely charged ions.
+Covalent bonding occurs when two or more atoms share electrons.
+In both ionic and covalent bonding, the positions of the ions and electrons are constrained relative to each other, making such materials characteristically brittle.

+Metallic bonding is a type of chemical bonding that occurs between metal atoms.
+Atoms will lose electrons that are shared among an array of positive ions.
+These mobile electrons are free to move across the lattice of ions.
+This gives metals their relatively high thermal and electrical conductivity and makes them characteristically ductile, able to bend before cracking.
 Ductility is an important factor in ensuring the integrity of structures by enabling them to sustain local stress concentrations without fracture.
 In addition, structures are required to be of an acceptable strength, which is related to a material's yield strength.
 In general, as the yield strength of a material increases, there is a corresponding reduction in fracture toughness.

-A reduction in fracture toughness may also be attributed to the embrittlement effect of impurities, or for body-centred cubic metals, from a reduction in temperature.
-Metals and in particular steels have a transitional temperature range where above this range the metal has acceptable notch-ductility while below this range the material becomes brittle.
-Within the range, the materials behavior is unpredictable.
+A reduction in fracture toughness may also be attributed to the embrittlement effect of impurities, or for body-centered cubic metals, to a reduction in temperature.
+Many metals, in particular steels, have a transitional temperature range above which they have acceptable notch-ductility and below which they become brittle.
+Within the transition region, fracture behavior becomes less predictable.
 The reduction in fracture toughness is accompanied by a change in the fracture appearance.
 When above the transition, the fracture is primarily due to micro-void coalescence, which results in the fracture appearing fibrous.
-When the temperatures falls the fracture will show signs of cleavage facets.
-These two appearances are visible by the naked eye.
-Brittle fracture in steel plates may appear as chevron markings under the microscope.
+When the temperature falls, the fracture will show signs of cleavage facets.
+These two appearances are visible to the naked eye.
+Brittle fracture in steel plates may appear as chevron markings.
 These arrow-like ridges on the crack surface point towards the origin of the fracture.